 The IAFOTs itself does not offer certification, registration, or licensing of therapists or Focusing teachers.
-Certification of Focusing-Oriented Therapists is currently offered upon the successful completion of a substantial training coordinated by experienced FOTs most of whom are also Certifying Coordinators of The Focusing Institute.
-Of course it is also possible to take stand-alone workshops in FOT that do not necessarily lead to certification.
+Certification of Focusing-Oriented Therapists is currently offered by The International Focusing Institute upon the successful completion of a substantial training coordinated by experienced FOTs most of whom are also Certifying Coordinators of TIFI.
+Of course it is also possible to take stand-alone workshops in FOT that do not necessarily lead to certification, purely for professional development.

-Upon subscribing to the list you will receive an email confirming your subscription and stating the guidelines.
+Upon subscribing to the list, you will receive an email confirming your subscription and stating the guidelines.
 Please read these carefully, and upon agreement, we welcome you to the IAFOTs Discussion List.
 Then email the discussion list and request the link to submit your practice information and photo to the site.
-The contact form below is NOT for submissions to the site, only for questions about IAFOTs.
+The contact form on the site is NOT for submissions to the site, only for questions about IAFOTs.